myferr/make-cli/README.md

 You can download the latest version of `make-cli` from the [Releases](https://github.com/myferr/make-cli/releases) tab on the GitHub repository.
 Follow these steps:

-1. Go to the [Releases](https://github.com/myferr/make-cli/releases) page.
-2. Download the appropriate version for your operating system.
-3. Extract the downloaded file.
+1. Install and check if you have Git.
+2. Execute the following command: `git clone https://github.com/myferr/make-cli/`
-4. Move the `make-cli` executable to a directory that is in your system's PATH.
+4. Move the `make-cli` executable and repository files to a directory that is in your system's PATH.

-Move the executable to `/usr/local/bin`:
+Move the executable and repository files to `/usr/local/bin`:

 ```sh
 sudo mv make-cli /usr/local/bin/